abinit/abipy_book/abipy_book/lumabi/post_process_1D/lesson_post_process_1D.md

 ---
 $\newcommand{\AA}{\unicode{x212B}}$

-# 1D Post-Processing
+# $\Delta$SCF Post-Processing (1D)
 Now that the LumiWork is complete, it is time to analyze the results.
 This first section shows how to do that following the so-called "single effective phonon mode model" or "one-dimensional configuration coordinate diagram" (1D-CCM).
-We recall that, in this model, it is assumed that there exists a fictitious effective phonon mode whose eigenvectors follow exactly the ground-state to excited-state atomic relaxation, with an eigenfrequency computed with equation... of section ...\
+We recall that, in this model, it is assumed that there exists a fictitious effective phonon mode whose eigenvectors follow exactly the ground-state to excited-state atomic relaxation, with an eigenfrequency computed with equation {eq}`omega_eff_g_e`.
 For this analysis, we use the $\Delta$SCF computations shown in the previous tutorial to instantiate a `DeltaSCF` object :

 ```{code-cell}